forestgrape/coronavirus/diagnosis_and_viral_load.md

 DOI: [https://doi.org/10.1093/cid/ciaa1156]()
 ##### Methods
 * Participants:
-  "This prospective single center diagnostic study was conducted among 217 individuals who were tested positive for SARS- CoV-2 via NPS at a COVID-19 quarantine center, MAEPS. jThese selected individuals were on days 8–10 of isolation during the sampling."..."Individuals with respiratory aid were excluded."
+  "This prospective single center diagnostic study was conducted among 217 individuals who were tested positive for SARS- CoV-2 via NPS at a COVID-19 quarantine center, MAEPS.
+These selected individuals were on days 8–10 of isolation during the sampling."..."Individuals with respiratory aid were excluded."
   "All participants were male recruits and asymptomatic at the time of sampling.
 The median age of the participant was 27 (IQR: 18–36) years."
 * saliva Collection:
   "Before collecting swabs, individuals were asked to provide self-collected deep throat saliva sample in a sterile collection container.
 Instruction on self-collected deep throat saliva was announced to participants a day prior.
 Briefly, upon waking up, the individuals were instructed to avoid food, water, and brushing of teeth before the collection of 2 mL of saliva."